Managing Unit Transfers

 Run an action

-• Activate filtered transfers
+• Activate filtered transfers: Moves all pending transfers to an active state.

-• Cancel filtered transfers
+• Cancel filtered transfers: Cancels all transfers within the filtered parameters.

 3